george-hawkins/arf-drone/notes.md

 Batteries
 ---------

-Many pages that describe building an F450 based mention using a 3s battery however the DJI [E305 product page](https://store.dji.com/product/e305-4) recommends a 4S battery (i.e. 4 cells rather than 3 - see [everything you need to know about LiPo batteries](http://www.rcuniverse.com/forum/rc-car-general-discussions-179/11586761-everything-you-need-know-about-lipo-batteries.html)).
+Many pages, that describe building an F450 based system, mention using a 3s battery however the DJI [E305 product page](https://store.dji.com/product/e305-4) recommends a 4S battery (i.e. 4 cells rather than 3 - see [everything you need to know about LiPo batteries](http://www.rcuniverse.com/forum/rc-car-general-discussions-179/11586761-everything-you-need-know-about-lipo-batteries.html)).

 As there are now many restrictions on shipping LiPo batteries it's probably best to order them locally even if you order other parts internationally.

 While the batteries are expensive most people seem to buy at least two so that they can have one attached to their drone and one in reserve.

 The batteries I bought, like most similar batteries, come with a T-plug (Deans) connector.
-The power module has two female T-plugs, one connects to the battery and the other connects to the PDB so one of the additional parts that I bought is a cable that's already terminated with a male T-plug connector for connecting the PDB to the power module (that seemed easier than soldering a T-plug connector to the unterminated cable that comes with the frame kit).
+The power module has two female T-plugs, one connects to the battery and the other connects to the PDB so one of the additional parts that I bought, to connect the PDB to the power module, is a cable that's already terminated with a male T-plug connector (this seemed easier than soldering a T-plug connector to the unterminated cable that comes with the frame).

-Note: as well as the two T-plugs connectors, the power module has a 6-position DF13 cable that connects to the flight controller.
+Note: as well as the two T-plugs connectors, the power module has a 6-position cable that connects to the flight controller.

 In addition to the batteries and T-plug connector I bought: